kilipan/nasin-toki/README.md

 ## questions
 There are three different ways to build a question.
+Note that since all of them unambiguously mark the sentence as a question, we have no need for a question mark in toki pona.

 ### `X ala X`
 This construction is used for simple yes-or-no questions: `Y li X ala X`